WoTTsecurity/wott-io/documentation/getting-started.md

   - /blog/categories/getting-started
 ---

-WoTT's primary goal is to simplify and manage end-to-end security for developers across a multitude of internet platforms.
-We manage the credentials and authentication for your Edge/IoT devices and servers- WoTT secures your projects so that you don't have to.
+WoTT's primary goal is to help developers manage and resolve security risks for linux instances by identifying vulnerabilities and providing clear instructions to resolve them.
+We also manage the credentials and authentication for your servers.
+WoTT secures your projects so that you don't have to.
+WoTT works on any linux system including edge devices.

 How do we do this?

-We offer you:
+1. Recommended actions and developer guides to fix vulnerabilities
+2. Insights on vulnerabilities and metrics to manage the risk of your linux instances

-* Simplified encryption of point-to-point communication
-* Cryptographic identity (x509 certificate issued from our CA)
+3. Simplified encryption of point-to-point communication and cryptographic identity (x509 certificate issued from our CA)
-* Enabling the removal of hard coded credentials from web applications and firmware
+4. Enabling the removal of hard coded credentials from web applications and firmware

 To access all these features, you will need to install the [WoTT Agent and Dashboard](https://dash.wott.io) to manage your various nodes through a simple and user-friendly interface.

 We'll provide a step-by-step walkthrough of set-up and installation of the WoTT agent.
 It's hassle-free and simple to implement.

+## Why you should consider DevSecOps:

+1. Most data breaches are caused by poor security hygiene (known CVEs, poor configuration, weak authentication).
+2. Script kiddies exploit common vulnerabilities affecting large and small firms in untargeted ransomware attacks.
+3. Developers can fix problems faster than anyone else.
+Save them time with clear instructions and developer guides.

-## Installing the WoTT agent and claiming your device
+## Installing the WoTT agent in 3 steps

+**Required Skill Level: Beginner to intermediate**

+**Time to complete: 5 min**

-First, register for a [WoTT Dashboard](https://dash.wott.io) account and login.
-We have several packages available for your convenience.
+First, register for a [WoTT account](https://dash.wott.io) and login.
+It's free and fully featured to start, so you know what you're getting.
+We have several paid plans available for larger deployments.
 See our [prices]({{site.url}}/pricing) for more information.

 {% asset docs/Register.png srcset:width="1300 2x" srcset:width="650 1x" alt="Register for WoTT Dash" class="img-fluid" %}